reejalchoudhary/gdc-e-library/README.md

 - Email📧: reejalree@gmail.com
 - Mobile📞: 7018361108
 ---
-> This project is fully frontend-based and all data (uploads, notes, books, PYQs, user info) is stored using the browser’s LocalStorage & SessionStorage, no backend or server required.
+> This project is fully frontend-based and all data (uploads, notes, books, PYQs, user info) is stored using the browser’s LocalStorage & SessionStorage.

-> A full backend system (database + authentication + cloud storage) is under development and will be integrated soon to make the platform more powerful and scalable.
+> This repository includes **only the frontend** of the project.
+The **entire full-stack version is already deployed and operational** and is maintained separately.